-- Hutchinson Auditorium: Cleaned once per day using a fogging/misting machine with special attention to high touch areas.
+- Hutchinson Auditorium: Cleaned once per day using the fogging/misting machine with special attention to frequently touched areas.

 - First, it is the responsibility of every employee to monitor his or her own health every day and to conduct a self-screening before coming to campus.
 Specific symptoms of COVID-19 include:

 - Sore throat